 - Mix in enough water to make a thick batter.

-- Heat some oil in a large frying pan; add a heaped teaspoonful of this mix to the oil.
+- Heat some oil in a large frying pan over medium heat and add a heaped teaspoonful of this mix at a time to the oil.

 - Turn over when they are golden brown.